white-bear-phenomenon/.github/profile/README.md

 ## OpenAI has taught its chat model to completely suppress the facts.

-As I've already said: this 'No white bear phenomenon' may be an extremely useful tool for automated reasoning machines, here's why it is so:
+As I've already said: this <b>'No white bear phenomenon'</b> may be an extremely useful tool for automated reasoning machines, here's why it is so:
 ...